-Two figures are said to be similar figures if they have same shape irrespective of its dimensions.
-For example, Different sized photographs of a person i.e. stamp size, passport size etc. depicts the similar objects but are not congruent.
-Certain geometrical shapes or figures are always similar in nature.
-Take an example of circle; the shape remains same irrespective of the change in its radius.
-Therefore, it can be said that all the circles with different radii are similar to each other.
+Two figures are said to be similar figures if they have the same shape irrespective of their dimensions.
+For example, Different-sized photographs of a person, i.e. stamp size, passport size, etc., depict similar objects but are not congruent.
+Specific geometrical shapes or figures are always considered to be similar figures.
+Take an example of a circle; the shape remains the same irrespective of the change in its radius.
+Therefore, we can say that all the circles with different radii are similar to each other.

 - Corresponding angles of both the triangles are equal and

-In other words two triangles ΔABC and ΔPQR are similar if,
+In other words, two triangles ΔABC and ΔPQR, are similar if,

-Triangle Proportionality Theorem:
+Triangle Proportionality Theorem Statement

-Let us now try to prove this theorem;
+Let us now try to prove this theorem.

 Given: ΔABC with line segment PQ drawn parallel to the side BC of ΔABC